 Enjoy A Moonshine Tasting and Tour at Crystal Ridge Distillery

-Crystal Ridge Distillery is located in a beautiful historic building in Hot Springs and offers daily tours that give visitors the opportunity to learn more about the 1920s building and their moonshine.
+Crystal Ridge Distillery is located in a beautiful historic building in Hot Springs and offers daily tours that give visitors the opportunity to learn more about the 1920s building and its moonshine.
 After your tour be sure to enjoy a moonshine tasting at one of the bars which even includes a few seasonal moonshine “cocktail” tastings too!
-If you are short on time or want to skip the tour they offer tastings every 30 minutes no reservations required!
+If you are short on time or want to skip the tour they offer tastings every 30 minutes no reservations are required!

 Now Logan and I both enjoy a number of different spirits but moonshine is one we haven’t found a taste for.
 At least until visiting Crystal Ridge Distillery!
 Their moonshine is not only delicious, but it’s also incredibly smooth in comparison to other moonshines we’ve tried.
-Our favorite flavors of moonshine were the honey lemonade, strawberry, and apple pie.
+Our favorite flavors of moonshine were honey lemonade, strawberry, and apple pie.
 But I have to also give a little shout-out to the cinnamon moonshine.
 I am not one for Fireball or any other cinnamon-infused alcohol but this one I will not make an exception for.
 So if you have tried moonshine and didn’t like it, love moonshine, or haven’t had moonshine before, I implore you to give Crystal Ridge Distillery a try!